oasis-tcs/tosca-specs/tosca_2_0/events.md

   be determined from the the requirement definitions and capability definitions in the node type.

-To accommodate these scnearios, we introduce the following new
+To accommodate these scenearios, we introduce the following new
 function:

 - `$for_each`: iterate over a list